-If the camera is configured to show the Recording Indicator, then the rear LED will normally blink in sequence with the main LED while recording or in standby mode. ► The rear LED will blink when WiFi mode is enabled and the camera is waiting for a smart phone to connect.
-The top LED will be steady.
+If the camera is configured to show the Recording Indicator, then the rear LED will normally blink in sequence with the main LED while recording or in standby mode.

 Connecting the camera to the PC

 Make sure a card is inserted and the camera is turned OFF if you want to access the camera as an external device (disk drive, setup).
 Always connect the camera directly to the PC.
 Do not use a USB hub.